All Episodes

 I mean, you've got to be kidding me here.

-And nobody has the courage, the wherewithal, the understanding, the wisdom, the insight to just state the obvious, or they don't want to offend a particular what?
+And nobody has the courage, the wherewithal, the understanding, the wisdom, the insight to just state the obvious or they don't want to offend a particular, what, a particular voting group?

 What's going on here?